-- 1. Signs shall be architecturally compatible with the style, composition, materials, colors and details of the building. - 2.
+- 1. Signs shall be architecturally compatible with the style, composition, materials, colors and details of the building with which they are associated. - 2.
 Signs shall not obscure the architectural details of a façade. - 3.
-Fluorescent or glowing paint and box-lit signs are prohibited. - 4.
-No signs or advertising devices that are rooftop mounted, intermittently illuminated, flashing or moving are permitted. - 5.
-With the exception of way-finding identification signs, freestanding signs are prohibited. - 6.
+Fluorescent or glowing paint and box-lit signs are prohibited.

+- 4. No signs or advertising devices that are rooftop mounted, intermittently illuminated, flashing or moving are permitted. - 5.
+With the exception of way-finding identification signs, permanent freestanding signs are prohibited. - 6.
 Signage above the second story of any building is prohibited. - 7.
-Residential signage shall be in character with the architecture of the building. - 8.
+Residential signage shall be in character with the architecture of building with which it is associated. - 8.
 Façade signs shall not: exceed beyond 30 inches in height; and, extend beyond the width of a storefront opening. - 9.
 Signage shall occupy no more than 30 percent of the storefront window areas in order to maintain clear visibility into the storefront space. - 10.
-Each individual retail business should have one (1) façade sign per sidewalk frontage.
-In addition, awning signs and window signs are acceptable. - 11.
+Each individual non-residential use should have one (1) façade sign per sidewalk frontage.
+In addition, awning signs, perpendicular hanging signs and window signs are acceptable. - 11.
 A permanent sign or rigid awning sign shall be mounted above the front entrance.
 Such sign must indicate the trade name of the establishment.
 A sign mounted above the front entrance shall not exceed a height of 36 inches nor an area equal to 1.5 square feet per linear foot of building width, with a maximum of 50 square feet.
 No sign mounted above the front entrance shall be closer than 2.5 feet to the end of the front wall to which it is attached.
-A rigid awning may extend along the entire front of the building, but no signage on the awning shall be within 2.5 feet of each end of the awning or 20 feet, whichever is less. - 12.
+A rigid awning may extend along the entire front of a building, but no signage on the awning shall be within 2.5 feet of each end of the awning or 20 feet, whichever is less. - 12.
 In addition to a sign or rigid awning sign on the front façade of a building, a sign on each other side of a building visible from a public street is permitted.
 Such sign shall not be larger than 15 square feet, unless there is an entrance accessible from a rear parking lot.